lukejamestodd1/fruit_salad/fruit_salad.md

 ```
 git branch
 ```
-Your code is now up to date with the remote
+Your code is now up to date with the remote.
-Master should have 3 citrus fruits listed stone_fruits should have 3 stone fruits
+Master should have 3 citrus fruits listed. stone_fruits should have 3 stone fruits.

 ## 4. Merging branches
 Go back to your master branch, and merge stone_fruits into master, and push master back to the remote again.